 It makes the crawl process incredibly slow and inefficient.

-In my experience, most of these “modern” apps are fragile, poorly implemented, have terrible first-load times, don’t work well with the browser’s back and forward buttons, and cause a bad user experience.
+In my experience, most of these "modern" SPA apps (and I mean most business applications, not the slick demos you see on the React or Next.js websites) are fragile, poorly implemented, have bad first-load times, don’t work well with the browser’s back and forward buttons, and cause a bad user experience.

 To be fair, Single Page Applications do try to address these concerns using various techniques, but that’s a big topic in itself.
 Some SPAs are even a pleasure to use, especially if implemented well.
-A good example is Discourse.
+The best example of a flawlessly executed single-page application is Ghost, the blogging platform I use to write and publish this blog.

 Hotwire stands for HTML over the wire.
 It is a collection of techniques that tries to get the best of both worlds, keeping the original, simple web architecture of sending HTML over the wire, while not losing the performance benefits of Single Page Applications.

-Hotwire is not a single framework; it’s a suite of different frameworks.
+Hotwire is not a single framework; it’s a suite of different frameworks that allow you to send HTML responses over the wire.

-Turbo uses the following techniques to provide a SPA-like experience, while still keeping the simplicity of traditional web applications, i.e. sending HTML over the wire.
-We will learn about them in the following posts in this series.
+Turbo is the most important framework in Hotwire.
+It uses multiple techniques to provide a SPA-like experience, while still keeping the simplicity of traditional web applications, i.e. sending HTML over the wire.

-- Turbo Frames divides pages into independent contexts called frames (not iframe).
+- Turbo Frames divides pages into independent contexts called frames (not iframes).
 Turbo captures link clicks and form submissions inside a frame, automatically updating the frame contents after receiving a response.
+Learn how Turbo Frames work.

 - Turbo Streams delivers page changes over WebSocket, SSE, or in response to form submissions using just HTML and a set of CRUD-like actions.